Super Bowl LIV: Ticket prices are about to hit a new record - and there's a reason why - Business - The Palm Beach Post - The Media Times

 “It’s a dream come true.
 I can’t miss an opportunity like this,” said Bierman, a 36-year-old entrepreneur who lives in Jacksonville.
 “Experience energy and atmosphere – you can’t replace that.”

-Ticket prices for the extravagance on Sunday, February 2, are facing a new record, which is fueled in part by the enthusiasm of fans like Bierman.
+The ticket prices for the extravaganza on February 2 are facing a new record, which is fueled in part by the enthusiasm of fans like Bierman.
 In another force that is driving up prices, the Kansas City Chiefs are back in the Super Bowl for the first time in half a century.

 The average resale price for a Super Bowl ticket, according to SeatGeek, was $ 6,736 on Wednesday.
 That’s more than the previous record of $ 5,435, the average price for a ticket to the 2018 competition between the Philadelphia Eagles and the New England Patriots.